DuendeInexistente/Cirque/ShortStories/stars.md

 Orange_Unit was incapable of feel disheartened, or frustration.

-So when it saw a ```FRIENDSHIP_BUILDING``` scenario occurring below, it acted immediately immediately, without any delay.
-A griffon clearly making a threat display, wielding a short knife, was threatening a pony mare who was shielding a foal away from the griffon.
-While protocol called for cautiousness in case of ambiguity, there was very little ambiguous in this situation.
+So when it saw a ```FRIENDSHIP_BUILDING``` scenario with a value of twelve occurring below, it acted without any delay.
+A griffon clearly making a threat display, wielding a short knife, was threatening a pony mare who covered a foal from the griffon with her body.
+While protocol called for cautiousness in judging violent situations, there was very little ambiguous in this.

 Orange_Unit did not deem it necessary to use it's more specialized features, so it fell on the floating planks with a loud clank -intimidation could prevent violence- and extended it's rays between the griffon and the mare, increasing the volume of it's voice by a ten percent:

  "This unit will not enforce lethal or crippling damage in this situation, as per Equestrian law."
 It said.
+"You are thanked for withdrawing any threat."

 The griffon hesitated but tried to stab at O_U.
 The unit measured the speed and force of the knife, and knew that it wouldn't scratch the paint.

 Nothing happened for a moment, until the griffon realized what had happened.
 O_U repeated it's message, pushing the knife back with enough strength to almost throw the griffon off balance.

-The griffon looked back and forth between the unit and his knife, then ran away.
+The griffon looked back and forth between the unit and his knife.

+ "Hey!"
+Shouted someone else, angry.
+The griffon ran, but the unit measured the situation: The mare and foal were now intimidated by O_U.
+For lack of a better **Decision**, O_U withdrew it's pieces and stood a respectful distance from the mare, not floating for the moment.

 # ...I ask for help...